 Shop At The Artisanal Markets

 It’s even bigger on Sundays, somehow.
 A lot of the local and indigenous people come selling fruits, vegetables, plants, and line the outer rim of the Plaza de Armas with fruit and juice stands.
+Even if you don’t plan on buying anything, the sensory overload of colors and activity made for one of my favorite days of shooting in all of my time in Cusco.

 Do A Medicinal Ceremony